 Fossil Creek Park | Community Park

 Design Concepts has been involved in the development of this 100-acre park site in Fort Collins since the 1980s.
 We originally prepared a master plan for the park as part of a study to rehabilitate the dam on Portner Reservoir.
 When it was decided to reconfigure smaller lakes, we were part of the design team for the reconfiguration.
 In 1999, we were also a key player on the team that prepared a new master plan and construction documents for the park.

 A theme of fossils and geology was followed in designing site features.
 Fossil Creek itself is named for small nautilus-shaped fossils of marine life once found along the creek.
-(These fossiles were discoveed in locations away from the park site.)
+(These fossils were discovered in locations away from the park site.)
 The design process included a four-day workshop with City staff, artists, and the consulting team.
 This was followed up with a one-day session on-site to refine the plan and review it in its actual environment.

 The fossil form was incorporated in the entrance sign and in a large nautilus-shaped plaza at the park's ballfields.
 The design team expanded the fossil theme and incorporated images of dinosaur skeletons, ancient sea creatures, and prehistoric human campsites into features such as an "Adventure Island" play area, fantasy interactive water feature, and a "tar pits" playground whose centerpiece is a life-sized wooly mammoth sculpture and climbing structure.